-The evaluation process normally takes five to six months.
+The evaluation process for Part 2 and Part 3 normally takes three to four months each.
 You will work hard to prepare your application-your judges will need time to give it the consideration it deserves.
 Because those who serve in this capacity are among the nation's most active genealogists, the most appropriate judges for your portfolio may not be immediately available for service.
 Consequently, your particular application may take a little longer than normal.

-When the review process is complete, the executive director will notify you whether your application has been approved and will return your application portfolio along with copies of each judge's evaluation.
+When the Part 2 review process is complete, the executive director will notify you whether you may proceed to Part 3 and will return your Part 2 application portfolio along with copies of each judge's evaluation.